-The projects features below represent a selection of the objects I have research, conserved, and/or restored in preparation for internal and external exhibitions from the following collections: Elizabeth A. Sackler Center for Feminist Art, Arts of the Americas, Arts of Africa, Arts of Egypt, Decorative Arts, and Modern and Contemporary Art.
+The projects features below represent a selection of the objects I have researched, conserved-restored in preparation for internal and external exhibitions from the following collections: Elizabeth A. Sackler Center for Feminist Art, Arts of the Americas, Arts of Africa, Arts of Egypt, Arts of Southeast Asia, Decorative Arts, European Paining and Sculpture, and Contemporary Art.